GuyGrinwald/job-scheduler-python/README.md

 4. Adding tracability from API to Celery workers using GUIDs
 5. For production scalability we need to deploy auto-sccaling groups for API, Celery, and potentially shard the DB
 6. We should also consider moving Celery to be based on SQS or other high-scale platform
+7. There's additional logic we can add to make the Celery workers more robust and handle connection issues etc.
-7. For ease of development I would add CI and build options so the process isn't so manual
+8. For ease of development I would add CI and build options so the process isn't so manual
-8. I would add many more E2E tests, negative tests, and load tests
+9. I would add many more E2E tests, negative tests, and load tests
-9. As with most systems, we would need more documentation
+10. As with most systems, we would need more documentation

 There are many other features we can think of, but this is of the top of my head ;)